The Porchlight May/June 2021

 Summer Camp Information

 Barefoot Republic Summer Camp (K-6th graders)-All camps offer a variety of athletic, artistic and outdoor adventure activities.
-Need-based partial and full scholarships are available for all camp programs.
-Spaces are limited, so we encourage early registration.
-Visit BAREFOOTREPUBLIC.ORG or contact Chris Ward, FSS Coordinator 615-794-1247 ext.
+Spaces are limited, for early registration visit barefootrepublic.org or contact Chris Ward, FSS Coordinator 615-794-1247 ext.
 213

 Camp Fee Information: